michaelmiller4402/michaelmiller4402/README.md

 ### Hi there 👋
+My name is Michael Miller and I am currently a second-semester Junior in AER E 361 at Iowa State.
+I am majoring in Aerospace Engineering and I am working on two minors, one in Computer Science and the other in Psychology.
+I recently completed a co-op at Collins Aerospace working in a Systems Engineering role over the Spring/Summer of 2023.
+I also have experience in undergraduate research both here at Iowa State and at Mizzou.

+In this course I am interested to learn / see how developed code interacts / instructs a physical system.
+So far, I have not seen code that I have developed in courses do something to a physical object, so that is something I hope to look forward to.
+I am also interested to continue developing my programming skills throughout this course.
+Another thing I hope to gain from this class is an improved ability in technical documentation of work.
+Whether that is in coding or in report writing, I think that this class will help me improve on those skills so that I can provide a good reference for my work to my future self and others.

+My favorite passtimes include watching movies, playing sports (basketball, volleyball, soccer, football, spikeball, disc golf, etc...), listening to music, reading, and generally anything outdoors.
+I am hoping to join some more intramurals this fall at ISU (have participated in pool, mini golf, and some fantasy football/basketball ones thus far).
+I also enjoy spending time with my friends and family.

+That's a little about me.
+For any questions please reach me at my email: mjm4402@iastate.edu

 <!--
 **michaelmiller4402/michaelmiller4402** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+What are you interested in learning?
+What are you working on?
+What's your favorite hobby?

 Here are some ideas to get you started: